Cultural theorist and critic

 Based at the Amsterdam School for Cultural Analysis (ASCA), University of Amsterdam.

 Areas of interest range from biblical and classical antiquity to 17th century and contemporary art and modern literature, feminism and migratory culture.
-Publications include A Mieke Bal Reader (2006), Travelling Concepts in the Humanities (2002) and Narratology (3rd edition 2009).
+Her many publications include A Mieke Bal Reader (2006), Travelling Concepts in the Humanities (2002) and Narratology (3rd edition 2009).
+Her view of interdisciplinary analysis in the Humanities and Social Sciences is expressed in the profile of what she has termed “cultural analysis”, the basis of ASCA.
+See the video clip on the right side of this page, where I explain the approach.

 Even as a child, my siblings teased me that I was always teaching.
 It’s something I was born to do.
 But teaching, in my experience, is nothing like lecturing ‘at’ people.
 It is communicative; sharing the excitement of discovering how things work.
 Also, disagreeing seemed almost a hobby; discussion a favourite pastime.
 Hence, I started to teach as soon as I could, and have done so at all levels, from middle school to high school, college, university, BA, MA and PhD.